Penang Curry of Grilled Beef

 4 large thick-cut sirloin steaks

-Combine all the paste ingredients and then purée in small batches in a food processor until a fine paste is achieved.
-When all of the paste is puréed add in the ground spice and stir thoroughly.
+2. Combine all the paste ingredients and then purée in small batches in a food processor until a fine paste is achieved.
+When all of the paste is puréed, add in the ground spice and stir thoroughly.

-Cut the snake beans into 3cm length, slice the apple eggplants into wedges and add them along with the remaining coconut milk and 4 whole kaffir lime leaves to the curry.
+5. Cut the snake beans into 3cm length, slice the apple eggplants into wedges and add them to the curry, along with the remaining coconut milk and 4 whole kaffir lime leaves.

-Slice the beef into bite-sized pieces, fold them through the curry and place in a serving bowl.
-Sprinkle the top with the Thai basil leaves, the shredded lime leaf and the red chilli.
-Serve with lots of steamed rice.
+7. Slice the beef into bite-sized pieces, fold them through the curry and place in a serving bowl.